Fireworks safetyPosted: July 02, 2020

-- It is not legal to use fireworks in Memphis and Shelby County without a permit.
+- Leave fireworks to professional use; It is not legal to use fireworks in Memphis or Shelby County without a permit

 Be extra careful with sparklers